wenerme/wener/notes/ai/maas/maas-faq.md

 This content was flagged for possible cybersecurity risk.
 If this seems wrong, try rephrasing your request.
 To get authorized for security work, join the Trusted Access for Cyber program: https://chatgpt.com/cyber

 {"type":"error","sequence_number":0,"error":{"type":"upstream_error","message":"stream_read_error","code":"stream_read_error"}}

+this model has beta-limitations, temperature, top_p and n are fixed at 1, while presence_penalty and frequency_penalty are fixed at 0
 ```

 **Codex**